 TRAVEL:

 Domestic: Funding is requested for domestic travel for attendance to annual conferences and project meetings for the GSR.
 Potential annual conferences to attend include the Ecological Society of America, American Naturalist Society, or the Society for Integrative and Comparative Biology.
 The estimated cost for conferences attended by the PIs is $2100 and GSR is $1450 with the discrepancy in single vs. double room occupancy and conference registration costs.
 The breakdown of costs for a 5 day conference include: airfare $400, lodging $180/night, meals $60/day, transportation $100, and registration $400 for PIs and $150 for GSR.
 PIs will attend a conference every year whereas the GSR only attend in Years 2 and 3.
-There will also be annual summer all-hands meetings that also serve as research exchanges among the project team, which will occur at UNM and the Sevilleta Field Station.
+There will also be annual summer all-hands meetings that also serve as research exchanges among the project team, which will occur at the PI’s respective institutions in New Mexico, California, and Rhode Island.
 These weeklong meetings will allow for data synthesis and provide a launching pad for new ideas.
-The breakdown of costs for a one-week project meeting is $1400 per attendee.
-The breakdown is: airfare $450/person, lodging $400/person, meals $60/day/person, transportation $130/person.
+The breakdown of costs for a one-week project meeting is $2260 per attendee.
+The breakdown is: airfare $450/person, lodging $180/day/person, meals $60/day/person, transportation $130/person.
+Both PI and GSR will attend the all-hands meeting in Years 1-3.

 OTHER DIRECT COSTS:

-Publication Costs: Funding is requested for two open access publications in Year 2 and 3 (total $7000).
+Publication Costs: Funding is requested for two open access publications in Years 2 and 3 (total $7000).

 Other: Computing costs to support the professional development of the PI and GSR are requested.
 The intensive computational nature of this project warrants purchase of laptops (2 x $2000) in Year 1.